-- Type 1: before meals and bedtime, 1-2 hours after meals and during night as needed.
+- Type 1: before meals and bedtime, 1-2 hours after meals and during the night as needed.

 - Type 2: before meals and/or bedtime, 1-2 hours after meals as needed.

 Before you begin testing, have your health care provider show you the best techniques.
-When testing be sure to follow the manufacturer's directions and these helpful suggestions:
+When testing is sure to follow the manufacturer’s directions and these helpful suggestions:

 - Wash your hands (anything on your hands can change the reading).